 Curbside Compost Pilot

-Have you heard the good news?
-Due to the great success of the one year pilot program, free weekly curbside pickup of food scraps will expand to include all residential buildings (12 units or less) with city trash service in the Monday collection route beginning October 19, 2015.
-Bins will be delivered to eligible residences between October 6-14 and will get: instructions, an indoor kitchen bin with compostable bags, and a green curbside bin (to share at multi-family buildings).
+In October 2015, the City expanded free weekly curbside pickup of food scraps to 5000 more households in the Monday collection route.
+Curbside compost is only available for buildings with less than 13 units that have a Monday trash/recycling pickup.
+Eligible residences got: instructions, an indoor kitchen bin with compostable bags, and a green curbside bin (to share at multi-family buildings).
 The finished compost, great for gardens is available to Cambridge residents April-October at the Recycling Center during open hours.